vrsandeep/mango-go-plugins/README.md

 ## License

-Plugins in this repository are licensed under their respective licenses (see each plugin's directory).
+Plugins in this repository are licensed as documented in [repository.json](./repository.json).